dip-proto/fastly.js/docs/examples/basic-caching.md

 This example demonstrates how to implement basic caching in VCL, including different TTLs for different content types, cache variations, and debugging headers.

+> **Note:** Fastly.JS stores the header names of incoming requests and origin responses in lowercase, and header lookups are case-sensitive.
+Client and origin headers (`cookie`, `authorization`, `user-agent`, `content-type`, ...) are therefore read with lowercase names below.
+Headers you set yourself in VCL keep whatever casing you write.

 ## Complete Example

 ```vcl